thomaswilder/NEMO_activities/QG_Leith/documentation.md

 - Might need to re-order the calling of `ldfdyn.f90` in `step.f90`, so viscosity coefficient is called first then can be read into `ldftra.f90`.

 To incorporate QG Leith, the easiest way may be to add IF conditions into `ldftra` to choose QG Leith when a namelist set TRUE in section `namtra_eiv`?

+### 20th September
+- When choosing Leith as GM, no need to compute the coefficient in routine `ldf_eiv` since it can be computed in `ldf_tra`.
+- The coefficients `aei` are assigned in `ldf_tra` anyway.

+See commits on GitHub for further implementation details.

+NEMO has compiled and IDEAL has run for 1 year with GM/Redi turned on.

+### 28th September
+Backtracking a little due to the QG Leith starry night sky.

+We have attempted a few 'fixes' in `IDEAL`, but to no avail.
+Instead, we turn our attention to the numerical implementation of the stretching term, since this is where the starry night sky is appearing.

+Instead of computing an x and y component of stretching, we compute one value.
+So following MITgcm implementation.

+### 29th September
+In an attempt to solve the starry night sky, we have implemented QG Leith in a similar fashion to MITgcm.
+A single stretching term computed on the T-point and then its gradient taken and averaged onto the vorticity gradient points, before the magnitudes are put onto T-point.

+Preliminary output of IDEAL after 1 year from rest is not promising, where single grid point large stretching values are causing large gradients and grid box like viscosity values.

+We wonder if this is less to do with the implementation, perhaps more to do with spin up?
+Still the same.

+Revert back to original `ldfdyn.F90`, try from spin up though.